 - " Static structure: The structure does not include a revolving period during which additional portfolios may be sold to the SPV.
 This feature limits portfolio performance volatility caused by additional portfolio purchase. - " Extensive historical data provided: Moody's has been provided with extensive performance data on the originator portfolio.
-Both default and recovery data span over a long period (Defaults: 2005Q4 to 2015Q4; Recoveries: 2007Q4 to 2015Q3), including the recession Spain suffered in 2008-2009.
-Dynamic delinquency data have also been provided from 2008Q1 up to 2015Q4. - " Financial strength of CaixaBank: CaixaBank is rated Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr) and is acting as originator and servicer in the transaction.
+Both default and recovery data span over a long period (2008Q1 to 2017Q1), including the recession Spain suffered in 2008-2009.
+We have not been provided with dynamic delinquency data. - " Financial strength of CaixaBank: CaixaBank is rated Baa2/(P)P-2 Senior Unsecured; Baa1(cr)/P-2(cr) and is acting as originator and servicer in the transaction.
 The bank's sound credit profile limits deal exposure to operational issues: specifically likelihood of interruption in the portfolio servicing during the lifetime of the deal is limited.
 Furthermore, the bank has a long experience in the origination and servicing of consumer loan portfolios. - " Back-up servicing: The representative of noteholders/issuer management company will identify a back-up upon insolvency, administration by the Bank of Spain, breach of servicer's obligations, or servicer's financial condition being detrimental to the fund or noteholders' interests.
-At this stage, the back-up servicer will enter into a back-up servicer arrangement, and will only step in at the discretion of the management company. - " Credit Enhancement: The transaction benefits from several sources of credit enhancement provided through (i) subordination of the notes, (ii) excess spread (iii) a reserve fund. - " Securitisation experience: CaixaBank has gained securitisation experience over the last years, especially in the RMBS and SME space. - " High Excess Spread: The initial portfolio yields a weighted interest rate of approximately 7.27%.
-Having deducted the expected senior liabilities, the transaction benefits from initial excess spread of approximately 5.7%.
+At this stage, the back-up servicer will enter into a back-up servicer arrangement, and will only step in at the discretion of the management company. - " Securitisation experience: CaixaBank has gained securitisation experience over the last years, especially in the RMBS and SME space. - " High Excess Spread: The initial portfolio yields a weighted interest rate of approximately 8.4%.
+Having deducted the expected senior liabilities, the transaction benefits from initial excess spread of approximately 7.6%.
 This is the first layer of credit enhancement for the Notes.
 The excess spread will vary depending on portfolio amortisation, on which loans prepay, and on default levels.
 In case of higher than expected expenses, it would be reduced further. - " Interest and principal on Class B fully subordinated to Class A, sequential amortisation of the notes and the reserve fund: The transaction has a reserve fund of 4.0% and a sequential amortisation structure.
 These factors contribute to strong protection levels for Class A.